 Current work of Habibovic and her team uses high content screening techniques such as advanced proteomics to understand the mechanisms between biomaterials and their biological environment.
 They are using these mechanisms as a basis for design of new materials, which is a paradigm change in the field of biomaterials that until now was still largely driven by the possibilities (and limitations) of the available production methods.
 The group is also exploring various techniques to develop new instructive biomaterials, ranging from biomimetic approaches (i.e. biomineralization) to fully synthetic ones.

-Recognizing the traditional empirical approach to biomaterials as a bottleneck, they are also developing methods based on microfluidics and combinatorial chemistry, with the specific aim to produce new biomaterials and study cell-biomaterial interactions in a more high-throughput manner.
-Unique for their research is the fact that they not only employ the tools from other fields, such as micro- and nanotechnology, to advance the field of biomaterials, but also that many of materials and platforms developed in their group can be applied is other scientific fields, such as organ-on-chip and disease-on-chip.
+Recognizing the traditional empirical approach to biomaterials as a bottleneck, they are also developing methods based on microfluidics, microtechnology and combinatorial chemistry, with the specific aim to produce new biomaterials and study cell-biomaterial interactions in a more physiological-like environment and a high-throughput manner.
+Unique for their research is the fact that they not only employ the tools from other fields, such as micro- and nanotechnology, to advance the field of biomaterials, but also that many of materials and platforms developed in their group can be applied in other fields, such as for the development of (on-chip) organ- and disease models.